 According to the Wyoming Department of Workforce Services, workers’ comp coverage is mandatory for nearly all employers in the state.
-Workers’ compensation insurance protects employers and injured or sick employees, who may need compensation for medical fees and lost wages.
-Below is the step-by-step process for filing your claim:
+This coverage protects employers and injured or sick employees who may need compensation for medical fees and lost wages.

-- The Division starts your and assigns a 9-digit case number for billing purposes.
-Give that case number to any doctor who treats you.
+- Get your 9-digit case number from the Division.
+Give the number to any doctor who treats you.
 This ensures they bill the Division directly for your medical costs.

 - If the Division denies your claim, you have 15 days to appeal in writing.
 You must mail back a letter requesting to appear before a hearing examiner.
 You can also apply for up to three months of Temporary Total Disability benefits while your case is under appeal.